 6 Days Itinerary in Bali

-So without further ado, here’s our 6 days itinerary in Bali, Indonesia:
+So without further ado, here’s our 6 days itinerary in Bali, Indonesia.
+Consider this a rough guide only.

 – Arrival in Ngurah Rai Airport (Denpasar)